mayamcdougall/NotePaper/README.md

 ## Upgrading {#upgrade}

-If you're upgrading from a previous version of NotePaper, the best way to upgrade is to replace your old `NotePaper-Config.php` file (or array) with the new version and then migrate your old config values into the new fields.
+If you're upgrading from a previous version of NotePaper, the best way to upgrade is to backup and replace your old `NotePaper.yml` file with the new version and then migrate your old config values into the new fields.

-This is because NotePaper is constantly improving and the structure of NotePaper's config array is continuously changing to make room for new options and to refine old ones.
-Replacing the old file (or array) with the new one ensures that any changes made since the last version will not cause problems for your website.
+This is because NotePaper is constantly improving and the structure of NotePaper's config is continuously changing to make room for new options and to refine old ones.
+Replacing the old file with the new one ensures that any changes made since the last version will not cause problems for your website.

 All other NotePaper files can just be removed/replaced as usual.
 You may want to remove your old NotePaper files first, just in case some of them have moved around since the last version.

 ## Changelog {#changelog}

+### 1.5.5 - 02/17/21

+* This is an overdue maintenence release that fixes some issues that have cropped up in the last couple years.
+* Fixed a display error with the page date ("#lt;br#gt;" was being displayed on the page instead of being rendered as HTML)
+* Pagination was generating a YAML error due to defaulting to a blank value, '', instead of '0'.
+* Search Sample-Widget was causing a YAML error due to a leading '0'.
+* Whitespace issue with search result pagination numbers.
+* Updated URLs and restored the demo site, which hadn't been accessible.

 ### 1.5.4 - 02/02/17